 So why hire a professional?
 This is what we do – all day long – each and every day.
 That means we’re deep in the detail and have an eye for balance and design.
-We’ve worked with web builder software and have learned how to manipulate templates so that your website is customized for your business.
+We’ve worked with a variety of web-builder platforms in addition to Word Press sites and have learned how to manipulate templates so that your website is customized for your business.
 And we have a lot of tricks up our sleeve.
 Why would you want to spend your time away from your business learning all of that?

 Your website is the online image for your business and whether you are trendy or conservative, your website should look professional and follow a consistent style.
 Some things may be subtle and you can say that customers will not notice, however, these are things we look at and say, “Well, that needs to be fixed!”
 Let’s look a few examples: